Welcome to Smart Agriculture 中文

 Abstract:

-[Objective] Accurate identification of maize tassels is critical for hybrid seed production.
+[Objective] The accurate identification of maize tassels is critical for the production of hybrid seed.
 Existing object detection models in complex farmland scenarios face limitations such as restricted data diversity, insufficient feature extraction, high computational load, and low detection efficiency.
-To address these challenges, a real-time field maize tassel detection model, LightTassel-YOLO is proposed, based on an improved YOLOv11n.
-The model is designed to quickly and accurately identify maize tassels, enabling efficient operation of detasseling drones and reducing the impact of manual intervention.
-[Methods] In this study, data was continuously collected during the tasseling stage of maize from 2023 to 2024 using unmanned aerial vehicles (UAVs), establishing a large-scale, high-quality maize tassel dataset that covered different maize tasseling stages, multiple varieties, varying altitudes, and diversed meteorological conditions.
-First, EfficientViT was applied as the backbone network to enhance the ability to perceive information across multi-scale features.
-Second, the C2PSA-CPCA (Convolutional block with Parallel Spatial Attention with Channel prior convolutional attention) module was designed to dynamically assign attention weights to the channel and spatial dimensions of feature maps, effectively enhancing the network's capability to extract target features while reducing computational complexity.
+To address these challenges, a real-time field maize tassel detection model, LightTassel-YOLO (You Only Look Once) based on an improved YOLOv11n is proposed.
+The model is designed to quickly and accurately identify maize tassels, enabling efficient operation of detasseling unmanned aerial vehicles (UAVs) and reducing the impact of manual intervention.
+[Methods] Data was continuously collected during the tasseling stage of maize from 2023 to 2024 using UAVs, establishing a large-scale, high-quality maize tassel dataset that covered different maize tasseling stages, multiple varieties, varying altitudes, and diverse meteorological conditions.
+First, EfficientViT (Efficient vision transformer) was applied as the backbone network to enhance the ability to perceive information across multi-scale features.
+Second, the C2PSA-CPCA (Convolutional block with parallel spatial attention with channel prior convolutional attention) module was designed to dynamically assign attention weights to the channel and spatial dimensions of feature maps, effectively enhancing the network's capability to extract target features while reducing computational complexity.
 Finally, the C3k2-SCConv module was constructed to facilitate representative feature learning and achieve low-cost spatial feature reconstruction, thereby improving the model's detection accuracy.
 [Results and Discussions] The results demonstrated that LightTassel-YOLO provided a reliable method for maize tassel detection.
-The final model achieved an accuracy of 92.6%, a recall of 89.1%, and an AP@0.5 of 94.7%, representing improvements of 2.5, 3.8, and 4.0 percentage points over the baseline model YOLOv11n, respectively.
+The final model achieved an accuracy of 92.6%, a recall of 89.1%, and an AP@0.5 of 94.7%, representing improvements of 2.5, 3.8 and 4.0 percentage points over the baseline model YOLOv11n, respectively.
 The model had only 3.23 M parameters and a computational cost of 6.7 GFLOPs.
 In addition, LightTassel-YOLO was compared with mainstream object detection algorithms such as Faster R-CNN, SSD, and multiple versions of the YOLO series.
-The results demonstrated that the proposed method outperforms these algorithms in overall performance and exhibits excellent adaptability in typical field scenarios.
+The results demonstrated that the proposed method outperformed these algorithms in overall performance and exhibits excellent adaptability in typical field scenarios.
 [Conclusions] The proposed method provides an effective theoretical framework for precise maize tassel monitoring and holds significant potential for advancing intelligent field management practices.

-Key words: maize tassel detection, YOLOv11, EfficientViT, CPCA, SCConv
+Key words: maize tassel detection, YOLOv11, EfficientViT, CPCA, SCConv, UAV

 CLC Number: